microsoft/dstoolkit-coding-agreement/coding_agreement.md

 ### Naming convention [MUST]

 * `language, spelling`:
-    * Class name, function names and variables are written in English.
+    * Class names, function names, and variable names are written in English.
 Use meaningful and grammatically correct names.
     * Use verbs to name functions and methods (they are actions), and names to name variables and classes (they are things).
-* `class name`: name should start with an uppercase and follow the camlCase convention if more than two words.
+* `class name`: name should start with an uppercase and follow the camlCase convention if it has more than two words.
 * `function name`:
     * lowercase, words separated by an underscore.
     * add `self` argument at first position if the method is a class's method.